AaronKehl/VE.Direct/README.md

 ## Why

 I build remote systems and maintaining energy system insight is critical to my personal development and the robustness of what I design.
 These types of scripts allow me to datalog system information to telemeter and/or record to file.
 This type of insight shows me how well a system is performing, from an energy perspective, allows me to iterate on design aspects if they are not as robust as expected, and advise on remote system servicing.
 Imagine being able to digitally control how your systems function based off of energy system components.
 That's what I do!
 Battery state of charge too low, please go into preserve energy mode!
 Battery cell temperatures too low???
 Turn on that enclosure heater, but only if we have enough energy capacity or solar generation.
 Etcetera, hopefully you get the picture.
+A lot of the times I will use a Raspberry Pi as the brains of my remote systems, but these types of scripts work on many types of machines.
+Also when necessary I adjust these scripts for the equipment in use (e.g. conventional dataloggers).

 ## Examples